People in Saudi Arabia are friendly, welcoming, and very steeped in their culture. This guide serves as an overview of what to expect there.

 National dress, style, and fashion in Saudi Arabia

 Dress codes in the Kingdom are fairly uniform and adhered to.
 In public, Saudi men wear a (usually white) thobe; an ankle-length shirt that covers their arms.
 This is paired with a (usually checkered) headdress that includes a large square cloth over a small white cap held in place by a black cord.
 Saudi women usually wear a black abaya (a kind of flowy overcoat) over their clothes with either a hijab (headscarf), a niqab (a fabric covering everything except the eyes), or a burka (covers the face).

-Rules for expats are quite a bit laxer but, like everything in the Kingdom, modesty and respect for local culture is extremely important.
+Rules for expats are quite a bit laxer but, like everything in the Kingdom, modesty and respect for local culture are extremely important.
 It is better to err on the side of too modest than the opposite.

 Islam plays a huge part in Saudi life.
 With mosques on virtually every corner, you will find that the call-to-prayer is audible everywhere and that most people stop what they are doing to pray five times a day.
 This also means that the country slows down during Muslim holidays, such as Eid.
 The several days that bracket the holiday are also a quiet period.
 Poetry and classical Arabic poetry are highly revered, however reading for pleasure, although a growing trend, is much less practiced.

 What people in Saudi Arabia like to do